 Several types of biomass can be used, with the proper technology and equipment, to produce energy.
 The most commonly used type of biomass is wood, either round wood or wood waste from industrial activities.
 Wood and wood waste can be combusted to produce heat used for industrial purposes, for space and water heating, or to produce steam for electricity generation.
 Through anaerobic digestion, methane can be produced from solid landfill waste or other biomass materials such as sewage, manure and agricultural waste.
 Sugars can be extracted from agricultural crops and, through distillation, alcohols can be produced for use as transportation fuels.
 As well, numerous other technologies exist or are being developed to take advantage of other biomass feedstock.

 With its large landmass and active forest and agricultural industries, Canada has access to large and diversified biomass resources that can be used for energy production.
 Currently, bioenergy is the second most important form of renewable energy in Canada.
-In fact, biofuels and renewable waste represent 4.4% of Canada’s total primary energy.

 The most important type of biomass in Canada is industrial wood waste, especially waste from the pulp and paper industry, which is used to produce electricity and steam.
 Every year, more than 400 petajoules of bioenergy are used in the industrial sector.
 The pulp and paper industry is by far the largest industrial user of bioenergy, which accounts for more than half of the energy used in this industry.